Sharatraddi/M2-EmbSys/CaseStudy/README.md

 ## Motion Sensor

-### **This sensor is used to turn on the machine hands free, it can be quite useful when the person cooking are having their hands and cannot touch the chimney.**
+### **This sensor is used to turn on the machine hands free, it can be quite useful when the persons cooking are having their hands dirty and cannot touch the chimney.**

 ## Voltage Sensor